Movax12/ca65hl/README.md

     The main feature of the macros is to add IF..ELSEIF..ENDIF flow control.

+    To use:
+    In all ca65 source modules that use these macros:
+    `.include "ca65hl.h"`
+    `ca65hl.h` also includes the other `*.h` files in this repository.
+Put them in the same directory, or somewhere the ca65 assembler can find them.

     Please see the wiki entries for more information.